nucerl/nucerl/README.md

 - 👋 Hi, I’m Erol.
-- 👀 I'm a nuclear engineer who is interested in EdTech.
+- 👀 I'm a nuclear engineer and I am interested in EdTech.
-- 📫 You can find me at https://beacons.page/erolbicer
+- 📫 You can find me at https://flowcv.me/erolbicer